eternalmmmd/eternalmmmd/README.md

-working on useless lmaobox luas since 2024
+working on useless luas since 2024